Pauley Tennis Renovation

 Martha Marich ’12 led the nation in scoring with a total of 113 goals for the women’s lacrosse team.

 A live taping of the syndicated radio quiz show "Says You!" drew more than 1,000 people to Claremont's Bridges Auditorium on a Saturday afternoon in February.

 Justice Sandra Day O’Connor

 Former Supreme Court Justice Sandra Day O’Connor spoke at Bridges Auditorium Tuesday as part of the Pomona College Distinguished Speaker Series.

-- The Eurozone and the International Monetary Fund agree to a bailout package for Greece totaling 110 billion euros.
+- The Eurozone and the International Monetary Fund agreed to a bailout package for Greece totaling 110 billion euros.

-- Wikileaks releases over 90,000 internal reports about the War in Afghanistan and more than 250,000 American diplomatic cables.
+- Wikileaks released over 90,000 internal reports about the War in Afghanistan and more than 250,000 American diplomatic cables.

 - Scientists at the J. Craig Venter Institute reportedly created a functional synthetic genome.

 Members of the College family are part of Pomona history, and we invite them to add their memories to these pages.
 If you notice an objectionable comment (see our commenting policy), please flag it to bring it to our attention.